-Seniors are particularly vulnerable to COVID-19.
+Seniors are particularly vulnerable to Covid-19.
 So far, 1 in 7 have gotten a booster shot of vaccine - Local News 8

 The death Monday of former Secretary of State Colin Powell highlighted the need for everyone who can get vaccinated do so, Wen said.

-Powell, 84, had multiple myeloma, a cancer of plasma cells that suppresses the body’s immune response, as well as Parkinson’s, said Peggy Cifrino, Powell’s longtime chief of staff.
+Powell, 84, had multiple myeloma, a cancer of plasma cells which suppresses the body’s immune response, as well as Parkinson’s, said Peggy Cifrino, Powell’s longtime chief of staff.

 He was fully vaccinated and was scheduled to get a booster dose this week.